buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

     >>> ls(sample_buildout, 'bin')
     -  buildout
     -  demo
+    -  py-demo
-    -  py_demo
+    -  py-zc.buildout

-Here, in addition to the buildout script, we see the demo script, demo, and we see a script, py_demo, for giving us a Python prompt with the path for demo and any eggs it depends on included in sys.path.
+Here, in addition to the buildout script, we see the demo script, demo, and we see a script, py-demo, for giving us a Python prompt with the path for demo and any eggs it depends on included in sys.path.
-This is useful for testing.
+This is useful for debugging and testing.

 If we run the demo script, it prints out some minimal data: